Our AuthorsVictoria Amelina

 Victoria Amelina

-Victoria has a master’s degree in Computer Science and worked on cutting-edge projects in the high-tech industry for ten years before becoming a writer.
+Victoria had a master’s degree in Computer Science and worked on cutting-edge projects in the high-tech industry for ten years before becoming a writer.
 In 2019/2020 Victoria lived in the US and travelled extensively.

 AGENT / CONTACT